-- I. Students are required to attend and participate in 12 hours or a 2-day conference.
-This 12 hour total can be composed of combinations of such events as guest lecturers, speakers, professional presentations or conferences BUT must be directly related to the discipline of Kinesiology and approved by your faculty advisor prior to attending unless it was approved by the School of Kinesiology.
-Conference credit will not be granted for certifications (e.g. NCCP courses, aerobics instructors' courses, etc.), nor for situations where students must attend due to course requirement.
-A written report must be completed and handed into the Administrative Assistant within 2 weeks after each presentation, lecture, or conference and should include a description and evaluation of the event. - II.
-Students must provide a copy of a valid First Aid and CPR level C certificate to the Kinesiology Administrative Assistant by March 1st of their first year in the program.
+These 8 hours must be directly related to the discipline of Kinesiology.
+If it has been preapproved by the Kinesiology Department you do not have to get approval from your advisor.
+Conference credit will not be granted for certification (e.g. NCCP courses, aerobics instructors' courses, etc.), nor for situations where students must attend due to course requirement.
+A written report must be completed after each presentation, lecture, or conference which you attend, and should include a description of each presenter and an evaluation of the content.
+What you liked, disliked and learned from the presentation.